Abdullah0f/projectEase/readme.md

 ## API Documentation

-The API documentation for this project can be found [here](https://example.com/api-docs).
+The API documentation for this project can be found [here](https://documenter.getpostman.com/view/24815633/2s93Y6tKGX).
 Please refer to this documentation for detailed information on each endpoint, request and response format, and authentication requirements.

+## Deployment

+The app is deployed on Heroku and the database is hosted on Atlas. you can access the app at https://project-ease.herokuapp.com/api

 ## Technologies

 The backend is built using Node.js, Express.js, and MongoDB.
-The following Node.js libraries are used:
+The following Node.js libraries are used

 - bcrypt
 - compression